 Apalachicola Riverkeeper is a member driven organization that negotiates with officials and organizations with a stake in the Apalachicola/ Chattachootchee/ Flint basin.
 Their goal is to ensure adequate water flow to the many ecologically and economically sensitive habitats dependent on the river basin.

 A harsh dry spell enacts the Army Corps on Engineers’ drought protocol for the Apalachicola/ Chattahoochee/ Flint basin.
 This keeps more water in the two Georgia rivers; the Flint and Chattahoochee are the source of the Apalachicola.
-The Corps manages the river’s flow through the Jim Woodruff Dam and a vast network of reservoirs.
+The Corps manages the river’s flow through the Jim Woodruff Dam and a network of reservoirs.
 During a ten month span starting in May of 2012, the Corps restricts water flows to 5000 cubic feet per second.
 It is the driest recorded period in the history of the Apalachicola, with dire consequences for bay.

 RiverTrek Part 1